What is customer attrition?

 Attrition analysis can also show a pattern of churn following customer support interactions, highlighting problems with the speed or quality of query responses.

-You can quicken the discovery of more precise and actionable insights from heatmaps, replays, and surveys with AI-driven tools, like Sprig, than you could by analyzing the data on your own.
+You can quicken the discovery of more precise and actionable insights from heatmaps, replays, and surveys with AI-driven tools, like Sprig, than you could by manually analyzing the data on your own.

 You can trigger surveys every time a user completes a customer-service interaction and exits the flow to avoid disturbing users in the moment.
 You could use an NPS survey.